Firstly, check whether you may be entitled by using our benefits calculator.

-If you are a Council Tax payer, you can view your Housing Benefit and Council Tax Support entitlement online, including the date of your last payment, the amount and the payee by signing up to My Council Tax.
+If you are a Council Tax payer, you can view your Housing Benefit and Council Tax Reduction entitlement online, including the date of your last payment, the amount and the payee by signing up to My Council Tax.

 The amount of Housing Benefit you receive is shown on your benefit award notification letter as a weekly amount.
 Find out more about your notification letter.